Johnnek/rockpaperscissors/README.md

-A little application to run a rock paper scissors gameService
+A little application to run a rock paper scissors game